Woman's day is the perfect opportunity to shine the limelight on the world's brave, strong, and loving women.

 Upon arrival, the women enjoyed a wide variety of light refreshments, and then, without further ado, the pampering began!

 The women sat back and relaxed as professional make-up artists, hair stylists, and pedicurists made them feel brand new.
-Then they allowed their bodies some much-needed rest as we spoiled them some more with a relaxing shiatsu session and reflexology treatments.
+Then they allowed their bodies some much-needed rest as we spoiled them some more with relaxing massage treatments.